CarCareTruth Score

 From the manufacturer’s Safety Data Sheet, Section 8

-“SDS §2 lists H336 (vapor narcosis — may cause drowsiness or dizziness) and H373 (target-organ toxicity through repeated exposure) alongside H222/H224 flammability.
+“SDS §2 lists H336 (drowsiness or dizziness from vapor inhalation) and H373 (target-organ toxicity through repeated exposure) alongside the H222/H224 flammability stack.
 The DANGER signal word is co-driven by these health H-codes, not flammability alone.
-SDS §7 directs use only outdoors or in a well-ventilated area (P271); SDS §8 directs suitable respiratory equipment in case of insufficient ventilation — the operative case in an enclosed garage given the acetone vapor pressure and toluene fraction.”
+SDS §7 directs use in a well-ventilated area; SDS §8 directs suitable respiratory equipment when ventilation is insufficient · the operative case in any enclosed garage given the acetone-driven vapor pressure and toluene fraction.”

 U.S. regulatory standard